 Inversion of Control attempts to make the class DisplayMessage and the data fetching classes totally independent of each other.

-Code with Dependency Inversion:
+Code with Dependency Injection:

 Now like you see above, injecting the dependencies through the constructor, I am decoupling DisplayMessage class from the class GetMessageFromDatabase or any other class that the DisplayMessage class might end up utilizing.
 I can add as many new classes as I want, to fetch data, without modifying the DisplayMessage class, as long as they inherit from the IGetData interface.